katvef/katve-blog/content/posts/mind_and_body_disconnected.md

 I don't have any distractions.
 Returning to "the real world" is an odd feeling.
 Doing this dissociation has made the line between reality and my mind blur even more.
 I'm not sure exactly what it is, but sometimes I feel like I'm fully immersed in a video, a book, or even another person, and it becomes my whole reality.
-I'm not entirely sure where I end and where the world begins; everything feels like a blur.
+I'm not entirely sure where I end and where the world begins – everything feels like a blur.

 WIP